wxcctechsummit/holcct2107/labslive/lab3.md

 Your `<POD>` is your `POD ID` allocated.
 ## Steps

-### 1. Copy out the flow and configure the advanced flow 2
+### 1. Copy out the flow and configure the advanced flow

-- Open the Portal > Routing Strategy > Flow page.
+Open the Portal > Routing Strategy > Flow page.
-- Copy the existing flow advanced_flow1_wxcclab and edit the copied flow - name it advanced_flow2_wxcclab
+Copy the existing flow flow_Lab1_Task2 and edit the copied flow - name it flow_Lab2_<ID>
-- Edit the flow to go into flow designer.
+Edit the flow to go into flow designer.
+Ensure that you configure the Menu steps with a 3 option - 2 queue, 1 Blind Transfer step.
+Ensure you configure all the fields in the menu step including the prompts and the entry timeout (requires you to explore all options on the step).
+Ensure you configure all the blind transfer location to Cisco Toll Free : +18005536387 –Note: This will actually connect you to the live toll free number!

 ### 2. Enhance the existing flow with an authentication piece